Git Feature Branch Workflow

 Aside from isolating feature development, branches make it possible to discuss changes via pull requests.
 Once someone completes a feature, they don’t immediately merge it into

-master.
+main.
 Instead, they push the feature branch to the central server and file a pull request asking to merge their additions into

-master.
+main.
 This gives other developers an opportunity to review the changes before they become a part of the main codebase.

 Code review is a major benefit of pull requests, but they’re actually designed to be a generic way to talk about code.
 You can think of pull requests as a discussion dedicated to a particular branch.
 This means that they can also be used much earlier in the development process.
 For example, if a developer needs help with a particular feature, all they have to do is file a pull request.
 Interested parties will be notified automatically, and they’ll be able to see the question right next to the relevant commits.

 Once a pull request is accepted, the actual act of publishing a feature is much the same as in the Centralized Workflow.
 First, you need to make sure your local

 main.
 Then, you merge the feature branch into